 Once you have a proposal, identify and contact an ANU academic supervisor.

-Then apply for admission into an ANU PhD program through ANU Higher Degree Research admission office.
+Then apply for admission into an ANU PhD program through ANU Graduate Research Office.

 Email the Foundation and provide us with your ANU application number.